Karenweiy/ETL-project/README.md

 3).
 ETL-Project_SQLAlchemy.ipynb = uses csv from Step 2,
     and connects to local Postgres database, then pushes imported dataframe to database with to_sql

-Optional:

--- ETL_json.ipynb = testing of API in bulk, not a
-    prerequisite for other any other notebooks